-- Haitong Brasil: Haitong Brasil is controlled by Haitong Bank with an 80 percent stake, with the Brazilian bank Banco Bradesco owning the remaining 20 percent.
+- Haitong Brasil: Haitong Brasil is controlled by Haitong Bank with an 80 per cent. stake, with the Brazilian bank Banco Bradesco owning the remaining 20 per cent.
 It has a registered share capital of BRL 420,000,007.78.
-Haitong Brasil provides financial services in capital markets, mergers and acquisitions, structured finance, treasury and risk management; and - Haitong Capital SCR: Registered in Portugal with a registered share capital of EUR 25,000,000.00, the company's corporate purpose is to undertake non-strategic financial holdings in unlisted companies with a view to realising gains with the sale / exit of such shareholdings.
+Haitong Brasil provides financial services in capital markets, mergers and acquisitions, structured finance, treasury and risk management; and - Haitong Capital SCR: Registered in Portugal with a registered share capital of €25,000,000, the company's corporate purpose is to undertake non-strategic financial holdings in unlisted companies with a view to realising gains with the sale / exit of such shareholdings.
 Haitong Capital SCR, incorporated in September 1988 as SFIR Sociedade de Financiamento e Investimento de Risco, S.A., coordinates all private equity business, investing the group's funds or raising and managing funds of third parties.
-Haitong Capital SCR is 100 percent directly owned by Haitong Bank, following the incorporation of ESSI, SGPS, S.A. in Haitong Bank (at that time still BESI).
-Haitong Bank is currently implementing a reorganisation of Haitong Capital SCR, with a change in its business model.
-Going forward, and after the regulator's approval granted in September 2021, Haitong Capital SCR will be renamed Haitong Global Asset Management and will be focused on broad asset management activities, beyond its traditional pure private equity business.
-This process is currently in progress and a regulatory impact assessment is underway to properly adjust it to the Portuguese SGOIC framework.
+Haitong Capital SCR is 100 per cent. directly owned by Haitong Bank, following the incorporation of ESSI, SGPS, S.A. in Haitong Bank (at that time still BESI).
+As of March 2022, and as one of the milestones of Haitong Capital's transformational process, which will refocus its business model on broad asset management activities, the Company was renamed Haitong Global Asset Management, SGOIC, SA.
+This reorganizational process is currently in progress and a regulatory and operational impact assessment is underway to properly adjust it to the Portuguese SGOIC framework.